chinapedia/wikipedia.abstract.en/Page/Benin.md

 The country's name was officially changed to the'' Republic of Benin'' on 1 March 1990, after the newly formed government's constitution was completed.[29]

-BoniYayi_inauguration2006.jpg's 2006 presidential inauguration]] In a 1991 election, Kérékou lost to Nicéphore Soglo.
+'s 2006 presidential inauguration]] In a 1991 election, Kérékou lost to Nicéphore Soglo.
 Kérékou returned to power after winning the 1996 vote.
 In 2001, a closely fought election resulted in Kérékou winning another term, after which his opponents claimed election irregularities.

 In 1999, Kérékou issued a national apology for the substantial role that Africans had played in the Atlantic slave trade.[30]